Movax12/ca65hl/manual.md

         ; my Flag code
     endif

-These two `if` statements generate equivalent code:
+These two `if` statements generate the same code:

     if ( C set || N set || V set)
         ; code